 Most of us will experience a handicap at some point in our lives, know someone who does, or both.
 Everyone is affected by disability, regardless of age, gender, or ethnic or cultural origin.
-This blog includes a list of PWD Illness in the Philippines in 2022 and how to get a PWD ID in person and online.
+This blog includes a list of PWD Illness in the Philippines and how to get a PWD ID in person and online.

 Table of Contents